gautamshrinivas/MindMaps/terraform.md

 * ### steps to enable debug logs in Terraform
 * Set the TF_LOG environment variable to debug by running the following command:
 * Linux and macOS users-->`export TF_LOG=debug`
-* windows users--> `set TF_LOG=debug`
+* Windows users--> `set TF_LOG=debug`
-## disable debug logs in terraform
+## Disable debug logs in terraform
 ----------------------------------
 * linux and macos users--> `unset TF_LOG`
 * for windows--> `set TF_LOG=`

 ## **output**-->
-*  "output" is a way to declare a value that should be made available to the user after a successful Terraform apply operation.
+*  "Output" is a way to declare a value that should be made available to the user after a successful Terraform apply operation.
 ```
 * **ex**
 output "vnetid" {